 Criminal background checks:

-Interns are responsible for the cost of having a criminal background check, which will be done through Lima City Schools or the Bluffton University business office during orientation week.
+Interns are responsible for the cost of having a criminal background check, which will be done through Lima City Schools during orientation week.
 Cost is $60 and includes a BCI and FBI check.